Sign In / Sign Out

 - Map and Locations

-In order to integrate teacher preparation with the secondary education requirements for an academic specialization, Mary Lou Fulton Teachers College collaborates with academic departments across the university.
-The program offers the following secondary education certification areas: biological sciences, chemistry, earth and space sciences, economics, English, French, geography, German, history, Japanese, mathematics, physical education, physics, political science and Spanish.
+In order to integrate teacher preparation with the secondary education requirements for an academic specialization, the Mary Lou Fulton Teachers College collaborates with academic departments across the university.
+Secondary education certification is offered in the following content areas, depending on campus location: biological sciences, chemistry, earth and space sciences, economics, English, French, geography, German, history, Japanese, mathematics, physical education, physics, political science and Spanish.

 The secondary education teacher certification program is clinically embedded during the junior and senior years.
-The primary goal of all clinical experiences is to provide interns and student teachers with multiple opportunities to apply knowledge learned in coursework to practice in preK-12 classrooms.
-Mary Lou Fulton Teachers College students complete internships during the junior year that require one day per week in grades 6-12 classrooms and student teaching, which is a full-time, year-long apprenticeship known as the senior year residency.
-Mary Lou Fulton Teachers College faculty and highly qualified mentor teachers from our partner school districts and charter schools collaboratively coach interns and student teachers during required clinical experiences.
-The clinical experience provided by the program, known as iTeachAZ, is unmatched in Arizona.
-It provides students with an opportunity to work directly with children and make an immediate impact on classroom achievement.
-This intensive hands-on clinical experience model of teacher preparation creates highly sought-after graduates.
+The primary goal of all clinical experiences is to provide students with multiple opportunities to apply knowledge learned in coursework to practice in the classroom.
+Mary Lou Fulton Teachers College students complete internships during the junior and senior years, one day a week (75 hours each semester), while enrolled in upper-division education courses.
+The culminating experience is a student teaching practicum, which requires working alongside a highly qualified mentor teacher, full-time, for the entire semester.
+Mary Lou Fulton Teachers College faculty and highly qualified mentor teachers from partner school districts and charter schools collaboratively coach interns and student teachers during required clinical experiences.
+The clinical experience provided by the program, known as iTeachAZ, provides students with an opportunity to work directly with children and make an immediate impact on classroom achievement.
+This intensive, hands-on clinical experience model of teacher preparation creates highly sought-after graduates.

 Teachers College, Mary Lou Fulton